fbpx

 Robert Quesnette is the Territory Sales Manager for the Northeast region at Rhino Linings.
 Robert has more than 25 years experience in the insulation industry.
 He founded and operated one of the first foam companies in Connecticut and has experience with client training, building science and code seminars.

-John Davidson is the VP of Operations at SprayWorks Equipment Group and is an SPFA PCP Certified Roofing and Insulation Installer, Roofing and Insulation Project Manager, and Supplier Rep. With over 30 years of experience in the spray foam and polyurea industry, John brings a wealth of knowledge and hands-on experience.
+John Davidson is Partner and VP of Operations at SprayWorks Equipment and is an SPFA PCP Certified Roofing and Insulation Installer, Roofing and Insulation Project Manager, and Supplier Rep. With over 35+ years of experience in the spray foam and polyurea industry, John brings a wealth of knowledge and hands-on experience.
 He has worked on commercial and residential buildings, bridges and infrastructure.